Kenya bids to host 2025 World Athletics Championships

 Reports suggest that Olympic host city Tokyo also put in a bid ahead of Friday's deadline.

-World Athletics says it is "not in a position to release any more information yet" about any bids it has received, telling BBC Sport Africa "it is very early in the process."
+World Athletics says it is "not in a position to release any information yet" about any bids it has received, telling BBC Sport Africa "it is very early in the process."

-"It has never been hosted in Africa and never been done in Kenya and we believe in Kenya," Tuwei added.
+"It has never been hosted in Africa and never been done in Kenya therefore we believe that it is our time," Tuwei added.

 "We couldn't have managed to get the bid document without government support and we are very grateful."